 I’ll confess — I’m a control freak, perfectionist, recovering people pleaser.
 I’m often up late at night reassessing and tweaking my ten-year plan.
 I love to plan but I don’t just formulate plan A and B but rather till plan F covering all edge case scenarios.

 And I act like a mad kitten when I don’t know what’s next.
 It’s not because I’m scared of pain or failure – if anything I have very high tolerance for those.
-But I’ve a massive fear of unknown.
+But I’ve a massive fear of unknown and not having control.

 During COVID, when my anxiety was at an all time high, I made a promise to myself to do things which scared me and took away my control.
 And multi-day himalayan treks have been the epitome of everything I fear and therefore need.